mitp7/mitp7/README.md

 						</a>
                     </p>
                     <p><strong>HTML, CSS</strong></p>
-		    <p>This is a rock, paper, and scissors game which was created to learn JavaScript and DOM manipulation.</p>
+		    <p>This is a rock, paper, and scissors game which I created to learn more about JavaScript and how to interact with components using DOM manipulation.</p>
                 </div>
             </td>
             <td width="50%">